 Broker-dealers in securities and their affiliates have been involved in the OTC derivatives business since its inception.
 Generally acting as intermediaries, these firms principally undertake a dealer or market making function.
-Within this context, dealers attempt to create so called "matched books" in derivatives by utilizing offsetting derivatives contracts or by hedging their exposures with securities or other types of financial instruments, such as futures.
-These dealers play a significant role in the OTC derivatives market; in relation to banks, however, as the GAO Report points out, the amount of activity undertaken by securities firms is relatively small.
-Moreover, as noted earlier, the aggregate replacement cost of derivatives contracts by securities firms is a small percentage of the total notional amount of these contacts.
+Within this context, dealers attempt to create so-called "matched books" in derivatives by utilizing offsetting derivatives contracts or by hedging their exposures with securities or other types of financial instruments, such as futures.
+These dealers play a significant role in the OTC derivatives market.
+Nonetheless, as both the CFTC and GAO reports point out, the amount of activity undertaken by securities firms is relatively small in relation to banks.
+Moreover, as noted earlier, the aggregate replacement cost of derivatives contracts by securities firms is a small percentage of the total notional amount of these contracts.

-Significant trading by securities firms in OTC derivatives has been confined to six highly capitalized institutions.
+Only six highly capitalized securities firms engage in significant OTC derivatives activities.
 These firms tend to be sophisticated global conglomerates whose activities cross financial products and international borders.
-Although expanding, the client base of these firms also tends to be large, sophisticated institutional counterparties, sensitive to credit exposures and attentive to sound risk management.
-The sophistication and credit sensitivity of the marketplace, together with the discipline imposed by the rating agencies, has led to the development of a generally well-managed and capitalized dealer community.
+Their clients tend to be large, sophisticated institutions that are sensitive to credit exposures and attentive to sound risk management.
+The sophistication and credit sensitivity of the marketplace, together with the discipline imposed by the rating agencies, has led to the development of a generally well-managed and well-capitalized dealer community.

-Moreover, the derivatives activities of securities firms are not conducted in the dark.

-To the extent derivatives are transacted in the broker-dealer registered with the Commission, the entity and the products are subject to the entire panoply of Commission regulation, including capital standards, suitability requirements and strong examination and enforcement programs.
-To the extent OTC derivatives products are booked in an affiliate of the broker-dealer, not only does market discipline demand a high degree of creditworthiness and sophistication, but the Commission's risk assessment program provides us with substantial information concerning the activities and exposures of unregistered OTC derivatives dealers.
+The derivatives activities of securities firms are not conducted in the dark.
+To the extent they are transacted in the broker-dealer registered with the Commission, the transactions are subject to Commission regulations governing capital standards, suitability requirements and strong examination and enforcement programs.
+To the extent OTC derivatives products are booked in an affiliate of the broker-dealer, market discipline demands a high degree of creditworthiness and sophistication.
+In addition, the Commission's risk assessment program provides us with substantial information concerning the activities and exposures of unregistered OTC derivatives dealers.

 We view the information gathered under the risk assessment program as a significant complement to the Commission's existing broker-dealer regulatory authority.
-The risk assessment rules developed based upon the Commission's need for information about the activities of broker-dealer affiliates within holding companies.
-Several years ago, the Commission petitioned Congress for, and received under the Market Reform Act of 1990 ("Market Reform Act"), broad authority to require information concerning the activities of broker-dealer affiliates.
-Pursuant to the Market Reform Act, the Commission adopted rules establishing a risk assessment program that requires broker-dealers to report information on their material affiliates within the holding company group.
-In this way, the Commission monitors the activities of unregistered OTC derivatives dealers."
+The risk assessment rules were developed based upon the Commission's need for information about the activities of broker-dealer affiliates within holding companies.
+Following the 1987 Market Break, the Commission petitioned Congress for, and received under the Market Reform Act of 1990 ("Market Reform Act"), broad authority to require information concerning the activities of broker-dealer affiliates.
+Pursuant to the Market Reform Act, the Commission adopted rules establishing a risk assessment program45 that requires brokerdealers to report information on their material affiliates within the holding company group.
+The CFTC is in the process of developing its own risk assessment program.
+As the CFTC noted in its report, data available through these mechanisms and data used by the federal banking regulators may cover a very substantial portion of the large dealers in the OTC derivatives markets.